-Boosted Decision Tree Regression
+Boosted Decision Tree Regression component

-This article describes how to use the Boosted Decision Tree Regression module in Azure Machine Learning Studio (classic), to create an ensemble of regression trees using boosting.
+Use this component to create an ensemble of regression trees using boosting.
 Boosting means that each tree is dependent on prior trees.
 The algorithm learns by fitting the residual of the trees that preceded it.
 Thus, boosting in a decision tree ensemble tends to improve accuracy with some small risk of less coverage.

 This regression method is a supervised learning method, and therefore requires a labeled dataset.
 The label column must contain numerical values.